-• 80 % of teachers will have reached the proficiency level as defined by the Massachusetts Technology Self-Assessment Tool (TSAT)4 or similar tool as approved by the District.
-Staff will continue to work to meet 100% proficiency level by 2014
+FY 2014-2015 - 90 % of teachers will have reached the competencies aligned in the proficiency level as defined by the Massachusetts Technology Self-Assessment Tool (TSAT) or similar tool as approved by the District.
+Staff will continue to work to meet 100% proficiency level by 2016.

-To reach this goal, we must:
+To reach these action goals, we must: